by Allison Wilson, PhD.

 Chemical analysis of leaves, stems, and flowering parts showed GR2-R1 plants had altered levels of three other key plant hormones: abscisic acid (ABA), gibberellin (GA3), and cytokinin.

-The researchers did not report whether metabolic and hormonal disruptions also occurred in the rice endosperm, where PSY and CTRI were intended to function.
+The researchers did not report whether metabolic and hormonal disruptions also occurred in the rice endosperm, where PSY and CRTI were intended to function.

 The End for Golden Rice?